 I like the shibori prints that evoke a boho earthy vibe, but I also like a more traditional look with solids.

-I don’t think I will go with pink, but I love pink!!
-You may know this if you have seen my pink sofa!
+I don’t think I will go with pink at this time, but in general I love pink!!

 Neutral Pillow Combo